How to Convince Your Spouse to Homestead

 So, how do you convince your spouse to homestead?

-I mean, I said I wasn’t a marriage counselor, but I’ve got 18ish years under my belt so take my advice for what it’s worth.
+I mean, I said I wasn’t a marriage counselor, but I’ve got over two decades under my belt so take my advice for what it’s worth.
 I won’t even charge you for it, but I think it’s pretty sound advice.
 Here goes:

 You. both. need. to. communicate. about. your. thoughts. on. homesteading.